Skip to main content

 In interviews published by Forbes, Newsweek, and Independent, one performer gave the world a look behind the porn industry’s sexy facade.

 His beginning started out like many other performers—Chris got into the adult industry shortly after starting college.
-He was looking for a way to put himself through school and pay bills, and fell into the adult industry as an easy way to make money.
-He first found pornographic photoshoot jobs from Craigslist, and then transitioned to more hardcore, extreme porn for a well-known bondage website.
+He was looking for a way to put himself through school and pay bills and fell into the adult industry as an easy way to make money.
+He first found pornographic photoshoot jobs on Craigslist and then transitioned to more hardcore, extreme porn for a well-known bondage website.

 Related: Joshua’s Story: Why I Left the Porn Industry After Winning Awards and Performing in Over 1,000 Films

-Chris says he phased out of the industry after doctors told him the damage to his body could be long-term, and he realized it wasn’t worth it to continue.
-He continued to live in Los Angeles, and is now working on other projects in the entertainment and advertising worlds.
+Chris says he phased out of the industry after doctors told him the damage to his body could be long-term.
+He realized it wasn’t worth it to continue.
+He continued to live in Los Angeles and is now working on other projects in the entertainment and advertising worlds.

 But that’s the brief version of a longer, more painful story.